hmchen47/DevOps/CICD/IntroDevOps-edX/ch03-StartDevOps.md

     + Ledgacy Test Automation (ATDD)
 + Strangler Patterns for Ledgacy
     + Specflow tests for the ledgacy applications
-    + Once they weent sufficient coverage they port over to the modern system w/ very low risk
+    + Once they went sufficient coverage they port over to the modern system w/ very low risk
     + Then they can compare test results against the modern system
     + They fail if the results are not identical
     + Catches missing business logic between systems